 North Korean Diplomat Joins List Of Suspects In Kim Jong Nam's Death

 Malaysian investigators want to talk with a senior North Korean diplomat in connection to the poisoning death of Kim Jong Nam, the estranged half-brother of North Korean leader Kim Jong Un.
-The development comes as the North Korean embassy in Kuala Lampur insists no poison was used.
+The development comes as the North Korean Embassy in Kuala Lampur insists no poison was used.

-"The Malaysian Inspector General says authorities have added two North Korean suspects to their list — including the second secretary of North Korea's embassy in Kuala Lumpur," NPR's Elise Hu reports for NPR's Newscast unit.
+"The Malaysian inspector general says authorities have added two North Korean suspects to their list — including the second secretary of North Korea's embassy in Kuala Lumpur," NPR's Elise Hu reports for NPR's Newscast unit.
 "He stopped short of accusing the North Korean regime of being behind the attacks, saying only that it's clear that North Koreans were involved."

-A car with North Korean embassy tags visited a central police office for around a half-hour Wednesday afternoon, according to Malaysia's The Star news agency, which adds that the car's occupants ignored a flock of journalists who were seeking comment.
+A car with North Korean Embassy tags visited a central police office for around a half-hour Wednesday afternoon, according to Malaysia's The Star news agency, which adds that the car's occupants ignored a flock of journalists who were seeking comment.

 It's the latest twist in the inquiry into the killing of Kim Jong Nam, who died last week shortly after being approached by two women at Kuala Lumpur International Airport.
 Those women are in police custody, along with a taxi driver and another man — but authorities have also said they want to speak to four North Korean men about the case.
 Those four men are believed to have left Malaysia on the day of the poisoning.